jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Like Julius Caesar demonstrated, the difference between technological ages is huge.
 A fundamental new technology is an entirely new stage of evolution, with a totally different list of traits in the hands of its people.
 There is no biological difference between peoples in different ages, but their levers of power certainly are different.
 Going from one chapter to another, like from Bronze to Iron, requires re-inventing everything: transportion, agriculture, war, healthcare, music, self-defense, medicine, and everything else that makes up a civilization.

 This constant race to invent, learn, and use technologies resembles the board game chutes and ladders.
 The game is played on a board with gridded boxes with a number of "ladders" and "chutes" that connect two boxes.
 Players roll dice to navigate their game piece from start to finish.
-Ladders help advance faster while chutes hinder progress.
+Ladders advance players faster while chutes hinder progress.

 We already know that in Nature the environment is always changing, and lifeforms must evolve to keep up.
 In this respect, each chapter in the story of Life, is a game of chutes and ladders.
 The game board is the environment, and the players are the lifeforms competing to survive.